How To Become A Commercial Model

 Alternatively, you can send them an email with the best shots from your portfolio.

-Remember, commercial modelling is about selling a product, so think about what it is your selling and how the best way to approach this would be during job castings.
+Commercial modelling is about selling a product, so think about what it is your selling and how the best way to approach this would be during job castings.

 The income that a commercial model can earn is job dependent and varies from the job’s attributes such as how the client intends to use the images, the market in which they are based and the model’s level of industry experience.
 Usage can also affect the pay of a job, meaning whether the ad is to appear locally, nationally or internationally.